| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 If these conditions are met a rising sodium pool temperature tends to reduce the reactor temperature setpoint which provides negative feedback for setpoint stability.

-For the same reason Earthquake induced changes to the vertical displacement of movable fuel bundles with respect to fixed fuel bundles must be kept less than 1 mm to prevent an earthquake from initiating a sodium void instability prompt neutron critical event.
+For the same reason Earthquake induced changes to the vertical displacement of movable fuel bundles with respect to fixed fuel bundles must be kept less than 1 mm to prevent an earthquake from initiating a prompt neutron critical event causing sodium void instability.

 This area will be slightly reduced by the spiral wire winding and by cumulative fuel tube swelling.

-To obtain the required bending resistance we choose a movable fuel bundle support pipe which is 8 inch schedule 60 steel pipe that has an OD of 8.625 inch and an ID of 7.863 inch.
+To obtain the required bending resistance we choose a movable fuel bundle support pipe which has an OD of 7.625 inch and a wall thickness of 0.875 inch.

 The open area potentially available around the outside of this pipe is: